Artemis Professional Formula Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Artemis Professional Formula looks to be an above-average dog food.
+Judging by its ingredients alone, Artemis Professional Formula looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Artemis Professional Formula is a grain-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Artemis Professional Formula is a plant-based dry dog food using a moderate amount of chicken and chicken meal as its main sources of animal protein, thus earning the brand 4 stars.

 Those looking for a better quality kibble from the same company may wish to visit our review of Artemis Osopure Dog Food.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.